 As they say, "Location, location, location."
 Who would think that a small town sitting at the foot of massive Arenal Volcano would attract visitors from around the world?
 Nobody comes to La Fortuna—an ever-expanding mass of hotels, tour operators, souvenir shops, and sodas (small, family-run restaurants)—to see the town itself.
 Instead, thousands of tourists flock here each year to use it as a hub for visiting the natural wonders that surround it.
 The volcano, as well as waterfalls, vast nature preserves, great rafting rivers, and an astonishing array of birds are to be found within an hour or less of your hotel.
 La Fortuna is also the best place to arrange trips to the Caño Negro National Wildlife Refuge.

-As of 2010, the volcano went into a resting phase, which means it is still "active" below the surface but you’ll be lucky if you see anything beyond the occasional puff of steam.
-Volcano viewing can be hit or miss, especially during the rainy season (May through November).
+As of 2010, the volcano went into a resting phase, which means it is still "active" below the surface, but it's doubtful you’ll see more than a puff of steam.
+Viewing the volcano's peak can be hit or miss, especially during the rainy season (May through November).
 Locals reckon it is visible about 60 days out of the year.
-One minute Arenal looms menacingly over the village; the next minute clouds shroud its cone.
-Early morning, especially in the dry season, is always the best time to catch a longer gaze.
+One minute Arenal Volcano looms menacingly over the village; the next minute clouds shroud its cone.
+Early morning (and sometimes late afternoon), especially in the dry season, is the best time to catch a longer glimpse.